nighthawkcoders/nighthawk_csa/README.md

 ## Website to upload tutorial notes for Mr. Swanson's APUSH course

-Sponsor: Mr. Swanson
+## Sponsor: Mr. Swanson

+## Purpose:
+* allow all APUSH students to access every student's tutorial notes
+* login authentication so students have to be present during the actual tutorial
+* allows Mr. Swanson to see who attends tutorial and award participation points

-Features
+# Features
-* Database with uploaded tutorial notes
+* Database with uploaded tutorial notes (multiple tables with notes from each chapter)
-* Passcode access only
-* Administrator authorization for access
+* Administrator authorization for special access (adding chapters)
+* Login/logout for APUSH students only

 # Team